How to recycle binders | 3-ring binders

 A common question we face in our industry is how to recycle binders.
 When it comes to the number of different kinds of 3-ring binders we manufacture, it’s a fair question.
 Different materials call for different processes and some materials are much harder to find a place for than others.

-For this blog, we’ll focus on two very common types of 3-ring binders: turned edge (litho-wrapped) and vinyl.
+For this blog, we’ll focus on two very common types of 3-ring binders: turned edge (or litho-wrapped, referred by some) and vinyl.
 Both are very popular in industries ranging from offices and schools to hospitality and healthcare.
 If you work in one of those industries, you probably have an empty binder or two lying around.
 Chances are you have one you’re not even using.

 What do you do with it?
 First and foremost, you can donate it.
 There may be a need for school supplies at an elementary or middle school near you.
 You can hold onto it for future use.
 Or, you can recycle.